locka99/opcua/docs/crypto.md

 ## Asymmetric ciphers

-The RSA algorithm is used for asymmetric encryption at a variety of bit lengths.
+The RSA algorithm is used for asymmetric encryption at a variety of bit lengths especially during the handshake before symmetric encryption kicks in, but also when passing encrypted user-name password identity tokens to the server.

 Encrypted data is padded to salt the message and make it harder to decrypt.

 * PKCS1 - PKCS#1 1.5 is an older padding scheme.
 * PKCS1_OAEP - Optimal Asymmetric Encryption Padding used by later versions of RSA

+Both forms of padding are required in OPC UA according to the security policy.

 NOTE - `ring` supports PKCS #1 1.5 but does not appear to support OAEP.
 See [issue #691](https://github.com/briansmith/ring/issues/691).